 Do Insurance Companies Investigate Injury Claims?

-File a Camp Lejeune Lawsuit Short answer: Yes, insurance companies conduct extensive investigations to avoid paying large claims.
+File a Camp Lejeune Lawsuit Short answer: Yes, insurance companies conduct extensive insurance investigations to find ways to deny coverage or avoid paying large claims.

-If someone else’s negligence injures you, you can try to recover damages.
+If someone else’s negligence injures you, you have the legal right to request payment of your losses and legal damages.
 The first step usually involves filing a claim with the at-fault party’s insurance company.
-Once you file a claim, the insurance adjuster starts an investigation.
+Once you file a claim, the adjuster opens an insurance investigation.

-The adjuster’s fundamental goal is to decide whether you claimed a fair damage amount.
-Their second goal is to find evidence that they can use in negotiations.
+The adjuster’s primary goal is to decide whether you deserve any damage amount.
+Their second goal is to find evidence that they can use during negotiations to minimize the company's liability.

-While the insurance company investigates your claim, you may want to consider hiring a lawyer; the lawyer can arrange an independent investigation.
+While the insurance company investigates your claim, you should consider hiring a lawyer.
+A skilled personal injury lawyer can perform an independent investigation to gather evidence in support of your claim and to maximize your final payment.

-Insurance companies investigate personal injury claims to avoid insurance fraud and find evidence that helps reduce settlement values.
+Insurance companies investigate personal injury claims to avoid insurance fraud and find evidence that helps them deny claims or reduce settlement values.

 Insurance fraud costs American consumers several billion dollars every year.
-When the insurance company fails to catch fraud on time, it hurts its bottom line.
+When insurance companies fail to catch fraud, it hurts their bottom line.

 Common types of personal injury insurance fraud include:

 • Soft insurance fraud involves inflating a claim.
 For example, a victim suffers slight whiplash in a car accident but claims severe neck injuries and mental anguish.
-While it is legal to try and recover damages, when victims exaggerate them, they commit fraud.
+While it is legal to request various types of damages, if a victim exaggerates their losses, they commit fraud.

-• Hard insurance fraud involves inventing an incident specifically to file a claim.
-For example, a person intentionally falls on a supermarket floor and claims that they slipped on spilled milk.
-Then they try to recover damages for extensive injuries.
+• Hard insurance fraud involves creating an incident specifically to file a claim.
+For example, a person intentionally falls on a supermarket floor and claims they slipped on spilled milk.
+If they try to recover damages for extensive injuries based on an accident they created, it is fraud.

-Insurance fraud can be a misdemeanor or a felony, depending on the state.
+Insurance fraud can be a misdemeanor or a felony crime, depending on the state involved.
 Both charges come with significant penalties.
-Even if a criminal gets caught, the insurance company still suffers damages.
-To prevent fraud from happening, they conduct an investigation.
+Even if a criminal gets caught, the insurance company can suffer damages.
+To prevent insurance fraud from happening, companies conduct an investigation.

-The insurance company’s goal is to make a profit.
+All insurance companies are for-profit businesses.
 When they have to pay large settlements, insurance companies lose money.
 Therefore, insurance investigators try to minimize payouts for personal injury claims.

-Adjusters look for evidence to help them argue their case against the claimant or in court.
+Adjusters look for evidence to help them argue their case against the claimant during settlement negotiations or to a judge or jury in court.

 For example, during an investigation, the adjuster could find: